This post contains affiliate links. Please see our disclosure policy.

 Ingredients for beef stir fry with ramen noodles on a white marble background.

-Beef—Flank steak, sirloin, or skirt steak work well for beef stir fry.
-You can often find pre-sliced steak strips for stir frying at your local grocery in the meat section.
+• Beef: Flank steak, sirloin, or skirt steak works well for beef stir-fry.
+You can often find pre-sliced steak strips for stir-frying in the meat section of your local grocery store.

-• Protein—This recipe would work well with chicken breast or boneless chicken thighs, shrimp, or even tofu!
-Just note that cooking times will vary with different proteins.
+• Protein: This recipe would work well with chicken breast or boneless chicken thighs, shrimp, or even tofu!
+Cooking times will vary depending on the protein.

 How to Make Beef Stir Fry With Ramen Noodles

-Step 1.
-Boil the Ramen noodles in a pot as per the package’s instructions.
-When done, strain them and set them aside.
-To toast the seeds and almonds, heat a dry skillet or wok over over medium-low heat.
+Heat a dry skillet or wok over medium-low heat.
 Add the sesame seeds and almonds and toast them, shaking the pan often to prevent burning.
-When lightly toasted and golden, remove the pan from the heat and transfer them to a small bowl; set aside.
+When lightly toasted and golden, remove the pan from the heat and transfer them to a small bowl; set aside

 Beef strips being cooked in a skillet.